Emma Thomas: 2014–2019: Interstellar and Dunkirk

-2020–present: Tenet and Oppenheimer
+2020–present: Tenet, Oppenheimer and The Odyssey

 Tenet (2020), Thomas's next feature, follows an unnamed protagonist who travels through time to prevent a world-threatening attack.
 The film was the first Hollywood tent-pole to open in theatres during the COVID-19 pandemic; it was delayed three times before premiering due to the pandemic.
 Despite failing to break-even, Tenet grossed $363 million worldwide on a budget of $200 million.
 It was a polarising screening for film critics; USA Today's Jenna Ryu and the Los Angeles Times Christi Carras both described the overall tone of the reviews as "mixed" and "all over the place".
 The film won Best Visual Effects and was nominated for Best Production Design at the 93rd Academy Awards.
 Following the release of Tenet, Thomas served as an executive producer on Zack Snyder's Justice League (2021), a director's cut of 2017's Justice League.

-Thomas's twelfth film, Oppenheimer (2023), is a biographical thriller centered around the career of theoretical physicist J. Robert Oppenheimer and his involvement in the creation of the first nuclear weapons.
+Thomas's twelfth film, Oppenheimer (2023), is a biographical thriller centred around the career of theoretical physicist J. Robert Oppenheimer and his involvement in the creation of the first nuclear weapons.
 It marked her and her husband's first film to receive an R-rating in the United States since Insomnia, and their first to be financed and distributed through Universal Pictures, following a public dispute between Nolan and Warner Bros.
 Thomas considers Oppenheimer to be her and Nolan's "riskiest" film to date, explaining that she "didn't feel there was a guaranteed audience for this film.
 I hoped people would feel they needed to see it in theaters, but many people still weren't back post-COVID.
 And there's the fact we've heard nothing but 'theaters are over' for a while now.
 So it wasn't a no-brainer.
 Not only did it feel like it was a risky film to make, it felt like the stakes had never been higher".
 Oppenheimer was filmed on a 57-day shooting schedule with a production budget of $100 million, which Thomas liked because it kept their work fresh.
 It was met with widespread critical acclaim and grossed over $950 million worldwide, becoming the highest-grossing biographical film; it also surpassed Dunkirk as the highest-grossing World War II-related film of all time.
 Oppenheimer won many accolades, including top honours at the 96th Academy Awards, the 77th British Academy Film Awards, and the 81st Golden Globe Awards.
 Thomas is the first British female producer to win the Oscar for Best Picture.